rupeshkaslay/8-bit-computer-on-breadboard/README.md

  J | Jump
-CO | Counter Out - Put Program Counter (PC) on the system bus CE | Counter Enable - Increment Program Counter by 1 OI | Ouput Register In - Output Resgiter sets its state by reading from the system bus BI | Register B In - Register B sets its state by reading from system busO SU | Subtract - ALU operation will be subtract instead of Add EO | Σ (sum) Out - Output of ALU operation is put on system bus
+CO | Counter Out - Put Program Counter (PC) on the system bus CE | Counter Enable - Increment Program Counter by 1 OI | Ouput Register In - Output Register sets its state by reading from the system bus BI | Register B In - Register B sets its state by reading from system busO SU | Subtract - ALU operation will be subtract instead of Add EO | Σ (sum) Out - Output of ALU operation is put on system bus